North Sydney Olympic Pool: Renovation

 In 2023, structural design flaws forced the newly built roof of the indoor pool to be removed.
 This led to Icon taking the North Sydney Council to court in May 2025 for $28 million.
 The company claims that the council was repeatedly making revisions to designs of the replacement roof, leading to further delays and increased costs.

-In November 2024, with the renovation still underway, the North Sydney Council announced it was considering raising council rates.
+In November 2024, with the renovation still underway, North Sydney Council announced it was considering raising council rates.
 The cost of the pool, which by this point had blown out to $90 million, had left the council in a weak liquidity position.
 Its application to raise rates was denied in May 2025 by IPART.

-As of late 2025, the cost estimates for the project have reached $122 million.
-Works are still ongoing, and are expected to be completed in December, with the pool reopening in the months following.
+As of April 2026, the cost estimates for the project are at $122 million.
+Works were completed in May 2026, and the complex reopened on 7 August.